New York Liberty: The Isiah Thomas era (2015–2018)

-On May 5, 2015, the Liberty hired Thomas as Team President overseeing all business and basketball operations of the franchise.
+On May 5, 2015, the Liberty hired Thomas as team president overseeing all business and basketball operations of the franchise.
 Under Thomas' leadership as team president and the coaching staff led by Bill Laimbeer as head coach, the Liberty finished first in the Eastern Conference during the 2015 season.

-On August 2, 2015, during halftime at the game against the Seattle Storm, the New York Liberty inducted WNBA legend Becky Hammon into the Liberty's Ring of Honor.
+On August 2, 2015, during halftime of the game against the Seattle Storm, the New York Liberty inducted WNBA legend Becky Hammon into the Liberty's Ring of Honor.
 Thomas presented Hammon with her ring during the induction ceremony at Madison Square Garden.
 Hammon is currently the head coach of the WNBA's Las Vegas Aces.

-After qualifying for the 2016 WNBA Playoffs, the Liberty lost to the Phoenix Mercury in the second round.
+After qualifying for the 2016 WNBA playoffs, the Liberty lost to the Phoenix Mercury in the second round.
+The Liberty lost to the Washington Mystics in the second round of the 2017 WNBA playoffs.

 In November 2017, the Madison Square Garden Company and James L. Dolan announced they were actively looking to sell the franchise.
 After not immediately finding a buyer, MSG relocated most of the Liberty's 2018 home games to Westchester County Center in nearby White Plains, New York, the home of MSG's NBA G League team the Westchester Knicks, while still continuing to pursue a sale.
+In 2018, the Liberty failed to make the playoffs, with a 7–27 record.